SNOWSHOE | FAQs

 Tahoe Jack’s Adventure Authority has various snowshoe locations that vary according to weather patterns, snow conditions and fitness levels of your group.
 Drive times vary from South Lake Tahoe, however all start destinations are within 15 minutes of South Lake Tahoe.
 Directions to each location are provided upon booking via email to ensure all client’s have a hard copy.

-All snowshoe tours take place from 10AM – 2PM daily.
+All snowshoe tours have multiple start times.
+Please check activity pages for up to date start times.
 Tours may be shortened upon request within the designated time slot.
 Custom adventures catering to other time schedules may be setup by contacting Tahoe Jack’s Adventure Authority by phone.

 Tahoe Jack’s Adventure Authority offers snowshoe adventures for people of all age groups and of varying difficulty levels.
 Our adventures can range from easy to moderate.
 Our adventures take place on rolling hill terrain to ensure all of our guests can enjoy the tour and scenery void of any strenuous situations.
 Typical snowshoe distances range from 2 to 4 miles depending on fitness levels.